It is always difficult to accept and come to terms with when we lose our beloved pets, whether it’s expected or unexpected.

 - The Rough Patch.

-But as this is a very personal decision I have given you many books with my honest opinion so that you can decided what is best for you and your family.
+But as this is a very personal decision I have given you many books with my honest opinion so that you can decide what is best for you and your family.

 I do hope that the list can help your family go through this very difficult time, and know that the grief you and your kids are currently feeling will change; time is a great healer.